How does booking care on Sesame work?

 Sesame makes it easier than ever to find and pay doctors online directly - allowing you to book an in-person or telehealth appointment in less than two minutes.
 To get care today, follow these easy steps:

-Search for telehealth or in-person appointments by specialty, condition, or doctor
+- Search for telehealth or in-person appointments by specialty, condition, or provider

-Choose a doctor at the right price and time for you.
+- Choose a provider at a price and time that work for you.

-Pay for your appointment online at direct-discount prices.
+- Pay for your appointment online, up front.

 What is primary care?